SilentNightSound/GI-Model-Importer/README.md

 ```
 [TextureOverrideX]
 hash = Y
+ps-t0 = ResourceDiffuse
+ps-t1 = ResourceLightMap

+[ResourceDiffuse]
-ps-t0 = TextureDiffuseMap.dds
+filename = TextureDiffuseMap.dds

+[ResourceLightMap]
-ps-t1 = TextureLightMap.dds
+filename = TextureLightMap.dds

 ```
 Note that we do not use handling=skip here since we do actually want the game to perform the draw call.
+We also need to load our new texture maps into memory by creating a resource object.

 Some objects do not have a corresponding lightmap, and some objects (like characters) have multiple texture maps on a single buffer (see next section).

 &nbsp;
 ### Removing Buffers for Multi-Index Objects and Frame Analysis Dumps